ivangeorgiew/ropework/README.md

 # pure-error-handling
 Error handling functions, object methods and whatever you can think of...

-!!!
-Do note that this is the documentation for V4.0.0 !!!

 ## Usage
 To start using this package you need to first install locally:
 `npm i pure-error-handling` or `yarn add pure-error-handling`